takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 3.01.70 <br>
+    ・ When the connection server display method is set to "Country & City", the country name at that time has been changed to Alpha-3 (3 characters). <br>
+    ・ Adjusted the thickness of the red timer on the external display timer. <br>
+    ・ The force close button is now also displayed during a custom match server connection. <br>
+    ・ When in Squad mode, when "Show Party Info" is selected, SquadID is also displayed together. <br>
+    ・ Program optimizations were made. <br>

   ○ 3.01.60 <br>
     ・ Fixed a problem where the tool was momentarily grayed out when confirming an update. <br>